-- Failed on Demand The component fails when called upon to function, other than for a test. - Failed Pressure Test Detected by applying pressure to the component to test for leakage. - Failed Function Test Detected by any means while operating a component as a test to confirm that it does what it is expected to do. - Alarm Visual or audible alert that calls attention.
+- Failed on Demand The component fails to operate as designed when called upon to function, other than for a test or offline maintenance.
+"Called upon to function" means manually or automatically triggered or commanded to take action (for example, change its status from off to on, open to close, one position to another, or change from one operating pressure to another). - Failed Pressure Test Detected by applying test pressure to the component to test that component for leakage.
+During an on-deck test where the control system is pressurized

-- Electronic Trend Analysis of a display of automatically generated operating variable(s) over time. - Planned Monitoring Scheduled/periodic observance of equipment and/or local indicators. - Inspection Discovered by methodical examination using tools, specialized methods, and/or disassembly. - Casual Observation Unplanned observance of equipment and/or local indicators.
+- to check for leaks (commonly called a "soak test" or endurance test), the test pressure is the control pressure. - Failed Function Test Detected by any means while operating a component (or a group of components including the failed component) as a test to confirm that it does what it is expected to do.
+Note: "a test" includes the line-ups necessary for the test.
+(Tricky Example: A control fluid leak associated with pressure testing a BOP preventer would be classified as a failed function test of the control component that failed). - Alarm Visual or audible alert that calls attention. - Electronic Trend Analysis of a display of automatically generated operating variable(s) over time. - Planned Monitoring Scheduled/periodic observance of equipment and/or local indicators, including, for example, equipment surveillance rounds or planned ROV surveillance of the failed component.
+This includes observance of equipment during initial installation/commissioning. - Inspection Discovered by methodical examination using tools, specialized methods, and/or disassembly. - Casual Observation Unplanned observance of equipment and/or local indicators.